-It is not necessary to set the internal clock to start collecting data to memory, but it is recommended to properly time stamp the data collection on your device to ensure the correct time and date in your collected readings.
+It is not necessary to set the internal clock to start collecting data to memory, but it is recommended to properly time stamp the data collection on your device to ensure a correct time and date in your collected readings.
 You will need a copy of the Observer USB Software to set the internal clock.
 The latest version is available at seintl.com/software.
-See Chapter 6: Observer USB Software.
+For details, see Chapter 7: Observer USB Software.